Sutton New Secondary School

 It was anticipated that if planning permission for the permanent school building had been granted by Sutton Council at this time, the Greenshaw Learning Trust would open the secondary school in September 2020 in temporary accommodation to meet the need for school places; but as planning permission was not granted, the DfE will not provide funding to open the school in September 2020.

 Wates, on behalf of the DfE, has lodged an appeal against Sutton Council’s refusal of planning permission.
 The public inquiry to hear the appeal against the refusal of planning application for the proposed new schools was scheduled for March 2020, but was postponed due to COVID-19.
-A new date of 9 September 2020 has been set for a virtual public inquiry.

 Our new school vision